mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 *Water:* Abundant<br/>
 *Difficulty:* Hard<br/>

-Washington is going to test you - physically and mentally - not least due to the weather and conditions.
+Washington is going to test you physically and mentally, not least due to the weather and conditions.
 This state will throw at you the largest variety of conditions you will probably experience on trail.

-Elevation gain and loss is greater here than any other section on trail.
+Elevation gain and loss is greater here than any other part trail.
 Blowdowns and bushes that haven’t been cut back yet will slow you down.

 Washington is remote and it really feels that way.
 Long carries between towns are the norm (although, the addition of the Trout Lake shuttle service does provide relief).
 Cell service is pretty non-existent in the Wildernesses.